NicLandajo/Crate/README.md

 2.4.
 Prepare Crate while it's locked.
 Claiming automatically locks Crate for all users — so you can set it up safely before anyone sees it.
 Open Crate from Nuke's Pane menu and configure everything in Settings: asset Libraries and their cache folders, image engines (F3D / ImageMagick / FFmpeg), the users data path, Show and Templates folders, and any additional Curators.

 2.5.
+Go to Settings and connect the Crate engines to the location where you placed them.

+2.6.
+Continue to setup Crate modules and all the settings.

+2.7.
 Unlock and go live.
-When configuration is done, release the lock from Settings → Engines.
+When configuration is done, release the lock from Settings.
 Crate is now live for the whole pipeline: Curators manage content, everyone else browses as Visitors.

 # ABOUT CRATE